 1. Apply before the initial period ends.
 You must not wait until the last day of your current moratorium to seek an extension.

-2. Apply to the court.
+2. Apply to the High Court.
 This is necessary if you're looking for a period extension beyond what is automatically allowed.

 3. Get consent from creditors for extensions without a court's involvement.
 This is needed if extending the moratorium for another 20 days without going through the court.